PROFILE

 China’s investment climate has changed

-dramatically in 24 years of reform.
-In the early
+dramatically in a quarter-century of reform.
+In

-1980s, China restricted foreign investments to
+the early 1980s, China restricted foreign

-export-oriented operations and required foreign
+investments to export-oriented operations and

-investors to form joint-venture partnerships
+required foreign investors to form joint-venture

-with Chinese firms.
-Foreign direct investment
+partnerships with Chinese firms.
+Foreign direct

-(FDI) grew quickly during the 1980s, but stalled
+investment (FDI) grew quickly during the 1980s,

-response, the government introduced legislation
+Tiananmen.
+In response, the government

-and regulations designed to encourage foreigners
+introduced legislation and regulations designed

-to invest in high-priority sectors and regions.
+high-priority sectors and regions.
+Since the

-Since the early 1990s, China has allowed foreign
+early 1990s, China has allowed foreign investors

-of goods on the domestic market, and authorized
+the domestic market, and authorized the

-the establishment of wholly foreign-owned
+establishment of wholly foreign-owned

 enterprises, now the preferred form of FDI.